 It’s similar to the approaches above to overcome fluency.

 Start with something that’s surprising.
 Recall that fluency comes from making a quick association with something that seems familiar.
 A name or word that’s different or hard to pronounce causes us to pause and consider the information that follows more closely.
 So start with a story or information that is surprising and gets people in a more contemplative state.
 Then follow with the question.
-For more on framing questions, have a look at our Goal Setting Guide.

 The other approach is to present more information and data and force people to work with that data before they start ideating.
 As with the examples above, this also can create enough disfluency to have people think differently and more deeply.